cwinpy/cwinpy/docs/knope/knope.rst

 CWInPy has two command line executables for running *knope*: ``cwinpy_knope`` and ``cwinpy_knope_dag``.
-The former will run the pipeline on the machine on which it is called, while the latter will generate a HTCondor DAG to run the analysis across multiple machines.
+The former will run the pipeline on the machine on which it is called, while the latter will generate an `HTCondor <https://htcondor.readthedocs.io/en/latest/>`_ DAG to run the analysis across multiple machines.
 For example, users of CWInPy within the LVK can run the DAG on collaboration computer clusters.
 It is also possible to run the analysis via the `Open Science Grid <https://opensciencegrid.org/>`_ if you have access to an appropriate submit machine.
 In addition to the command line executables, the same